From Dr. Rosana Marzullo-Dove

 Regardless of the issues presented by my patients, I truly love my profession and the work I do now.

-Coming from a complex background (I’m a first-generation immigrant) and having “analytical mind” (I studied Architecture and later Civil Engineering prior to Psychology) helped me to connect with both man and woman from all kinds of backgrounds.
+Coming from a complex background (I’m a first-generation immigrant) and having an “analytical mind” (I studied Architecture and later Civil Engineering prior to Psychology) helped me to connect with both men and women from all kinds of backgrounds.

 Using my education (and my experience as a human being, adoptive-mother, student, teacher, friend, family member, and being LGBTQ friendly) I help my patients to “normalize” themselves, using positive psychology, Acceptance and Commitment Therapy (ACT), and mindfulness.